fluidattacks/makes/README.md

   Job groups to submit.
   Defaults to `{ }`.
 - jobType (`submodule`):
+    - allowDuplicates (`bool`): Optional.
+      Set to `false` in order to prevent submitting the job if there is already a job in the queue with the same name.
+      Defaults to `true`.
     - attempts (`ints.positive`): Optional.
       If the value of attempts is greater than one, the job is retried on failure the same number of attempts as the value.